smile-plzz/real-time-event-finder/README.md

 ## Features

-*   **Live Event Search:** Instantly search for events by location, category, or keyword.
-Results update automatically as you type (debounced search).
+*   **Event Search:** Search for events by location, category, or keyword.
+Search is triggered manually by clicking the "Search" button, ensuring a seamless typing experience.
 *   **Advanced Filtering:** Filter events by date range (Today, This Weekend, Next 7 Days) and price range (min/max).
 *   **Interactive Map View:** Events are displayed on an interactive map using Leaflet.js, with marker clustering for better performance with a large number of events.
 The map automatically zooms to fit the search results.
 Map popups include a direct link to Google Maps for directions.
 *   **List View:** A clean, card-based list view of events.